nph84/Install-osTicket/README.md

 <p>
 <img src="https://github.com/user-attachments/assets/a9b5d718-3598-4fad-a9c1-febb6a391715"</p>

-<p>After stopping and starting server navigate to Sites>Default Web Site>osTicket and click on "Browse" on the right side of the screen</p>
+<p>After stopping and starting server, navigate to Sites>Default Web Site>osTicket and click on "Browse" on the right side of the screen</p>
 <br />